Who can be supported by a Skillnet?

 The Institute of Designers in Ireland is the professional body of designers working across disciplines and across the island of Ireland.
 The Government, clients and professional bodies recognise the IDI as being the national and regional representative body and voice of designers working professionally in industry.
 The IDI focuses on where it can make a difference: influencing policy, providing a platform for members, and information and helping members to grow their business. idi-design.ie,

-The Design Enterprise Skillnet secured it’s funding in December 2016 and is in its first year of operation.
+The Design Enterprise Skillnet secured it’s funding in December 2016 and is in its second year of operation.
 By working in partnership with Skillnets and our contracting organisation, the Institute of Designers in Ireland, the Design Enterprise Skillnet aims to provide opportunities to our members to gain competitive advantage and remain competitive in an increasingly complex and dynamic work landscape.

 Our mission is to develop and deliver both new and existing training programmes that are industry related, and focus on the needs of our Network Member companies.
 Apart from delivering training the Design Enterprise Skillnet will facilitate:

 The Design Enterprise Skillnet Steering Group is composed of the following people:

 Membership of the Design Enterprise Skillnet is free to IDI members with a current IDI subscription. www.idi-design.ie/join/why-join/